Brooklyn's First Voluntary Hospital

 The 20th Century

-In 1926, the hospital's Electrocardiograph was installed — the second in Brooklyn — and a Department of Electrocardiography was established.
+In 1926, the hospital's electrocardiograph was installed — the second in Brooklyn — and a Department of Electrocardiography was established.
 But extensive modernization of equipment and facilities really picked up in the years following World War II.
-Improvements and additions included a new cardio-pulmonary laboratory for the study of diseases of the blood and circulatory system.
-A specially designed post-anesthesia room was built.
-In it, patients would spend the important hours immediately following surgery under the constant supervision of a trained team of nurses and doctors, who checked their reactions until they awoke and could be returned to their rooms.
-A centrally-piped oxygen system was also installed.
+Improvements and additions included a new cardiopulmonary laboratory for the study of diseases of the blood and circulatory system.
+A specially designed post-anesthesia room was built; in it, patients would spend the important hours immediately following surgery under constant supervision of a trained team of nurses and doctors, who checked patients' reactions until they awoke and could be returned to their rooms.
+A centrally piped oxygen system was also installed.

 In the 1970s a new pharmacy was added along with a clinical association with the Arnold and Marie Schwartz College of Pharmacy and Health Sciences at Long Island University.
-We also asdded a new clinical laboratory, a hemodialysis service, a Neonatal Intensive Care Unit, a whole body C.A.T. scanner, a Speech and Hearing Center, a Diabetes and Endocrine Center, residency programs in Neurology, Rehabilitation Medicine, and Ophthalmology, a vascular surgery service, and a training program for Physicians' Assistants supported by the U.S. Department of Health, Education and Welfare.
+We also added a new clinical laboratory, a hemodialysis service, a neonatal intensive care unit, a whole body CT scanner, a Speech and Hearing Center, a Diabetes and Endocrine Center, several residency programs, a vascular surgery service, and a training program for Physicians' Assistants supported by the US Department of Health, Education and Welfare.
 Nuclear Medicine, Cardiology and Oral Surgery also grew rapidly as advances occurred in their respective fields.

 The 21st Century

 The Brooklyn Hospital Center (often referred to as TBHC) continued to grow steadily throughout the early years of the new century.
-Today our highly regarded hospital with its neighborhood Family Health Centers, the latest in technology and nearly 3,000 dedicated medical professionals and staff, provides the highest quality care to nearly 300,000 patients each year.
+Today our highly regarded hospital with its neighborhood Family Health Centers, the latest in technology, and nearly 3,000 dedicated medical professionals and staff, provides the highest quality care to nearly 300,000 patients each year.
 We are a 464-bed community teaching hospital, and provide a full range of primary, specialty, diagnostic and tertiary care with a team of outstanding physicians, nurses and staff.
 We have an active community outreach program.